yuqiii-wang/KnowledgeNotes/db/db_adv_practices.md

 When a deadlock is detected, InnoDB automatically rolls back a transaction.

+## Transaction commit

+### Explicit transactions

+An explicit transaction is one in which you explicitly define both the start and end of the transaction through an API function or by issuing the Transact-SQL `BEGIN TRANSACTION`, `COMMIT TRANSACTION`, `COMMIT WORK`, `ROLLBACK TRANSACTION`, or `ROLLBACK WORK` Transact-SQL statements.
+When the transaction ends, the connection returns to the transaction mode it was in before the explicit transaction was started, either implicit or autocommit mode.

+Some typical explicit transactions are
+* `CREATE DATABASE`
+* `ALTER DATABASE`
+* `DROP DATABASE`

+### Implicit Transactions

+When a connection is operating in implicit transaction mode, the instance of the SQL Server Database Engine automatically starts a new transaction after the current transaction is committed or rolled back.

+* `ALTER TABLE`
+* `CREATE`
+* `DELETE`
+* `DROP`
+* `FETCH`
+* `GRANT`
+* `INSERT`
+* `OPEN`
+* `REVOKE`
+* `SELECT`
+* `TRUNCATE TABLE`
+* `UPDATE`

+### Commit

+Before `COMMIT`, DML changes are only visible to the user session.
+There is a dedicated storage area (called rollback area, prepared for rollback) associated with user session DML data changes.

+Once applied `COMMIT`, the changes are permanent to DB, not in the user session lifecycle.

 ## Replication and Latency

 MySQL supports two kinds of replication: *statement-based* replication and *row-based* replications.